Battling Implicit Bias: Building an Inclusive Workplace

 - Train employees to recognize and report bias and discrimination.
 Explicit bias or discrimination is easily identified, but implicit bias frequently goes unidentified or ignored — until and unless employees are encouraged to challenge it.
 Make reporting bias safe and simple, and maintain an open-door policy for employees to discuss bias or discrimination.

 - Consult colleagues and employees.
 Ask for honest feedback on new policies, procedures, and employee training initiatives.
 Determine if you have unconsciously used stereotypes or other harmful assumptions.
 If a colleague or employee takes issue with your company’s messaging, acknowledge their concerns, and adjust accordingly.

 - Incorporate diversity, equity, and inclusion (DEI) into your business plan.
 Involve every employee in regular training and team-building activities.
 Encourage feedback about your efforts.
 Build a company culture to reflect your commitment to diversity, equity, and inclusion with sensitive, comprehensive, and continuous DEI improvement initiatives.

-Contact TERRA Staffing Group for help with human resources, employee recruiting and retention, and strategies for improving your company’s DEI policies and ensuring a workplace free of bias and discrimination.
+Find one our branches today for help with human resources, employee recruiting and retention, and strategies for improving your company’s DEI policies and ensuring a workplace free of bias and discrimination.